 - Cholesterol: 124 mg

-Keywords: homemade pancake recipe, pancake recipe easy, pancake recipe with blueberries
+Keywords: homemade pancake recipe, pancake recipe easy, blueberry pancakes, breakfast, brunch ideas

 Returning to this recipe from June 2016 with updates to the text, photos and adding the nutrition analysis.